CentraCare - Paynesville

 Participation in the interdisciplinary care of hospitalized patients will include pharmacist staffing, discharge planning rounds, medication reconciliation, working with 4th year ambulatory and patient care PharmD students, and activities of clinical hospital committees.
 Opportunities for ACLS certification and others will be offered.

 The resident can expect to meet with patients face-to-face for medication management services 3 days of the week.
 Additional time will be devoted to project management, preparing for presentations, and completing activities set forth by the University of Minnesota.
 Hospital pharmacy staffing will include approximately one day per week and 12 weekend rotations throughout the year.

-Jennifer Klocker, PharmD graduated from the University of Minnesota College of Pharmacy in 2007.
+Jennifer Klocker, PharmD, graduated from the University of Minnesota College of Pharmacy in 2007.
 During her first year out of school, she worked to establish a Medication Therapy Management practice in a retail environment.
-Since 2008, Jennifer has been an ambulatory and hospital clinical pharmacist with CentraCare Health Paynesville.
+Since 2008, Jennifer has been an ambulatory and hospital clinical pharmacist with CentraCare Paynesville.
+In 2022, she became the supervisor of pharmacy services for CentraCare Paynesville.
 She is a diabetes educator and is part of the team for the Medication Therapy Management and anticoagulation clinics.
-Jennifer is the chair of the Medication Errors Committee for CCH-P. She is a member of the American Association of Diabetes Educators, Minnesota Pharmacists Association, and American Society of Health-Systems Pharmacists.
+Jennifer is the chair of the Medication Errors Committee for CCP.
+She is a member of the American Association of Diabetes Educators, Minnesota Pharmacists Association, and American Society of Health-Systems Pharmacists.
 Jennifer’s pharmacy interests include direct patient care.
 Her non-pharmacy interests include her family and camping in the BWCA.